Up Close (Virtually) with the Forbes Pigment Collection

 The Harvard Art Museums’ world-famous Forbes Pigment Collection, which holds more than 2,700 pigments that have been used in artworks all over the world, is usually inaccessible to visitors.
 It sits behind glass walls on the fourth floor of the museums’ Renzo Piano-redesigned building, where guests can view it from a distance; the small, bright vials are tightly arranged like scientific specimens in a row of neat gray cabinets.
 This year, though, visitors can’t enter the building at all, prompting curators and conservators to invent new ways to experience its collections.
 In “A History of Color: An Audio Tour of the Forbes Pigment Collection,” visitors can peruse 27 pigments chosen from those cabinets, from charcoal, one of the world’s earliest used pigments, to YInMn blue, a bright hue discovered in 2009 that’s highly reflective of infrared radiation.

 “We are always having people ask about the pigments,” says Narayan Khandekar, senior conservation scientist and director of the Straus Center for Conservation and Technical Studies, the department of the museums that collects and studies the pigments.
 “So we have been working on ways of trying to make them more accessible.”
 The project, which was conceived and mostly finished before the pandemic, was led by Tara Metal, the museums’ digital content manager (“Like so many of our visitors, I’ve long been enchanted by the Forbes Pigment Collection,” she said in a press release).

-The colors are accompanied by audio commentary by Khandekar and Alison Cariens, conservation coordinator in the Straus Center, and examples of artworks in which they appear; other pigments may eventually be added: “There’s more to come,” Khandekar says.
+The colors are accompanied by audio commentary by Khandekar and Alison Cariens, conservation coordinator in the Straus Center, and examples of artworks in which they appear.
+“I decided to have a choice of animal, mineral, and vegetable pigments and made a grouping of around 30 stories,” Khandekar remembers of the selection process.
+“Alison chose around 20 pigments based on her experiences of leading lots of tours through the pigments.
+We both made selections based on our readings, stories that we liked to tell and what people liked to hear.”
+Other pigments may eventually be added: “There’s more to come,” Khandekar says.
 “It’s not meant to be a static tour.”

 The virtual tour has one major limitation: “When you’re looking at the pigments, you’re not seeing the true color, because it’s mediated through a screen,” Khandekar says.
 The collection is remarkable because of the fine distinctions between each color, which can be fully appreciated only in person.
 The RGB coloring system used in computers, Khandekar explains, “doesn’t fully capture what it is that your eye sees.”